Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 -   User sets the desired property sendFrequency to 500 ms to change the frequency of sending telemetry.
 You could do this by using Device Explorer Twin -> Management tab -> Twin Props.
 -   Device receives event notification of new desired property, changes the frequency rate for sending telemetry data.
 -   Device sets reported property sendFrequency to 500ms indicating the newly applied frequency.
 -   User is noticing the data flowing every 500 ms into Device Explorer -> Data tab
+-   Disconnect the device by stopping the device app and set desired state while the device is still offline
+-   Issuing a device reboot to demonstrate how to invoke direct methods and make use of patterns

 Device Twins is a feature of Azure IoT Hub that allows synchronization between a device's configuration and cloud representation of the device, named Device Twin.
 Device Twin stores device specific metadata in the cloud and reports the current state such as available capabilities and conditions from your device app.
 You can query device twin to get your metadata, configuration or state.
 You can learn more about Device Twin reading the following articles:

--   [Understand Device Twins][lnk-device-twin-intro]
+-   [Understand device twins][lnk-device-twin-intro]
 -   [How to use the device twin][lnk-device-twin-get-started]
 -   [How to use twin properties][lnk-device-twin-properties]
+-   [How to invoke direct methods][lnk-device-methods]

 **About this document**
 This document describes the process of setting up a [Raspberry Pi 3/2](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) device, building and running the sample to connect to an Azure IoT hub with Device Management